 Can you see why this has been called the most important image ever taken?

 This is how small we really are.
 Think of how trivial our daily tasks really are.
 Losing your mail key.
 Being stuck in traffic.
 That bad call made by the referee.
 Getting put on hold.
 These things can make us so angry, but they are insignificant when compared to the magnitude of the universe.
-Imagine if LeBron James knew how unimportant he really was in the grand scheme of things.

 It is humbling to know that all of that is out there.
 And still, we believe that there is some purpose for us being here.